jcoiner/memtest/README.md

 Fork of memtest86+ 5.01 with improvements on correctness and code readability.

+## TODO

+ - make the assert print a unique message, in yellow instead of just overloading the regular error() routine
+ - fix test 2. why does it hang? maybe track down ubuntu's sources? get a clean end to end pass.

 ## Changes since 5.01

  - Add an ASSERT() macro that we can use to detect coding bugs